oluwabunmi2/alu-web_back_end/ES6_data_manipulation/README.md

-ES6 data manipulation
+# ES6 data manipulation

-Learning Objectives
+# Learning Objectives

-How to use map, filter and reduce on arrays
+1. How to use map, filter and reduce on arrays
-Typed arrays
+2. Typed arrays
-The Set, Map, and Weak link data structures
+3.The Set, Map, and Weak link data structures